SickChill/SickChill.Wiki/Show-settings-explained.md

 *Step 1*

 Once you clicked on the new show button you will be asked to enter the name of the show you like to search/add.
 In this example "game of thrones".
-Further you can set a language that you want to use for the show, like descriptions etc. And last the preferred indexer where SickRage should search.
+Further you can set a language that you want to use for the show, like descriptions etc. And last the preferred indexer where Sick-Rage should search.
 When you are ready push search.
 Now any results found will be showed in the lower part of the screen.
 Select the show you want end click `next`.
 (Alternatively you can click on the `add` button, however this will skip the customization settings.!)

 ![add-show-4](https://cloud.githubusercontent.com/assets/7928052/13013855/90fb70fc-d1b1-11e5-9a9e-f1d977a578d9.png)